saranshbansal/learn-aws/NOTES_DB.md

 > best to avoid parallel scans if your table or index is already incurring heavy read / write activity from other applications.

 ## Capacity Provisioning in DynamoDB
+With provisioned capacity mode you specify the number of data reads and writes per second that you require for your application.
+When you create your table you specify your requirements using `Read Capacity Units (RCUs)` and `Write Capacity Units (WCUs)`.

+> If your access pattern exceeds `3000 RCU or 1000 WCU` for a single partition key value, your requests might be throttled.